 41.2 by either the lessor or the tenant by giving written notice of termination to the other party.
 The notice may be given at any time.
 The lessor must give at least 60 days notice and the tenant must give at least 21 days notice.

+ENDING A TENANT’S INTEREST IN A RESIDENTIAL TENANCY AGREEMENT BECAUSE OF FAMILY VIOLENCE

+41A.
+A tenant’s interest in a residential tenancy agreement may be ended:

+41A.1 by the tenant under the Residential Tenancies Act 1987 section 60(1)(ba) if the tenant or a dependant of the tenant is, during the tenancy period, likely to be subjected or exposed to family violence; or

+41A.2 by the tenant under the Residential Tenancies Act 1987 section 60(1)(bb) if the tenant receives a copy of a notice of a termination referred to in item 41A.1 from another tenant; or

+41A.3 by a court under the Residential Tenancies Act 1987 section 60(1)(bc) if a family violence order is in force against a tenant to protect another tenant or if the court is satisfied that the tenant has committed family violence against another tenant or their dependant during the tenancy period.

 Other grounds for ending agreement

 42. The Residential Tenancies Act 1987 also authorises the lessor and tenant to end this agreement on other grounds.
 The grounds for the lessor include sale of the residential premises, breach of this agreement by the tenant, where the agreement is frustrated (e.g. where the premises are destroyed or become uninhabitable) and hardship.
 The grounds for the tenant include breach of this agreement by the lessor, where the agreement is frustrated (e.g. where the premises are destroyed or become uninhabitable) and hardship.